Aub-C/docker-coldfusion11/README.md

 docker-coldfusion11
 ===================
-Updated from idguk.
+Updated from idguk & naag.
 Added functionality to silently install ColdFusion hotfix to bring ColdFusion_11 up to the latest update/revision.

 The current build is 'ColdFusion 11, Update 11'.
 However, the 'update' can be changed by editing the update URL in the 'install-hotfix.sh' file.

 https://helpx.adobe.com/coldfusion/kb/coldfusion-11-updates.html

-docker-coldfusion11
 ===================

 Updated from naag original to work with later phusion/baseimage:0.9.17 i.e ubuntu Trusty